ligfx/kafka-connect-jms/README.md

 | max.retries      | Maximum number of retry attempts in case of error before failing the task.     | `10`    |
 | retry.backoff.ms | The time in milliseconds to wait following an error before next retry attempt. | `5000`  |

 Sink connector reestablishes connectivity with JMS server in case of issues with sending messages.
 Source connector tries to reconnect upon errors encountered while attempting to poll new records.
-Exceptions that require re-establishing server connectivity should be reported to `javax.jms.ExceptionListener` by JMS provider.
+Exceptions that require re-establishing server connectivity should be reported to `jakarta.jms.ExceptionListener` by JMS provider.
 To alter described behavior, implement [custom JMS dialect](#custom-jms-dialect).

 Users may disable retry logic by setting `max.retries = 0`.